agormp/greedysub/README.md

 ```
 usage: greedysub [-h] [--algo ALGORITHM] [--val VALUETYPE] [-c CUTOFF] [-k KEEPFILE]
+                    [--par]
                     INFILE OUTFILE

-Selects subset of items, based on list of pairwise similarities (or distances), such that
+Selects subset of items, based on list of pairwise similarities (or distances), such
-no retained items are close neighbors
+that no retained items are close neighbors

 positional arguments:
   INFILE            input file containing similarity or distance for each pair of items: